All Episodes

 That was me with Joe Scarborough on Morning Joe today.

-And we're talking about Mrs. Clinton here at now, we hadn't stupid cables too damn long.
+And we're talking about Mrs. Clinton here.

-Keep stepping on the damn cable, almost ripped it out of the out of the jack here just a minute ago.
+Almost ripped it out of the jack here just a minute ago.

 Did I just lose my composure there?